rgalanakis/tddtraining/reveal.js/md_source/all.md

     $ python -c "import nose; nose.run()"

+    $ nosetests.exe

     But best handled through your IDE.

-Note: Demo with commandline, PyCharm, and Sublime with Kristinn's plugin.
+Note: Demo with commandline and PyCharm

 >